Willemiena Bouwman: Post-war life

 Following her nation's liberation from its occupation by Germany and the end of World War II, Willemiena Bouwman left her newspaper work behind, and became a social worker at the Stichting Gezinszorg in Kennemerland.
 She also married and was widowed by fellow former Trouw courier Gerrit Dijkstra.
 Later, she wed for a second time, marrying Henk Vooren and becoming Wilhelmina Vooren-Bouwman.

 She also served as a board member of the Christian Press Foundation.
 Reportedly “annoyed” with the “anti-revolutionary” stance of her former employer, she welcomed the change in the publication's tone in later years, according to Trouw.
 In 1977, she began work with the '40-'45 Foundation, a position she held until her 1985 retirement.
 An elder of the Reformed Church, she was also active with her local Council of Churches.

 Awards

 She was declared to be Righteous Among the Nations by Yad Vashem on 7 June 1992 for her rescue of David de La Penha and Barend Stempel.
 Her name was inscribed on the Wall of Honor (Netherlands) in the Garden of the Righteous Among the Nations on the Mount of Remembrance in Jerusalem, Israel.

 Death and burial

-Wilhelmina Vooren-Bouwman (aka "Mien van Trouw") died in Bennebroek, North Holland, Netherlands at the age of 87 on 3 March 2007.<ref name=Overladen?
+Wilhelmina Vooren-Bouwman (aka "Mien van Trouw") died in Bennebroek, North Holland, Netherlands at the age of 87 on 3 March 2007.